wdvorkin/PrivateOpt/README.md

 This repository collects tutorials of differentially private convex optimization.

-The tutorials are, by large, based on the theory and applications from the following preprint
+These tutorials are, by large, based on the theory and applications from the following preprint

 *Privacy-Preserving Convex Optimization: When Differential Privacy Meets Stochastic Programming*